dolphindb/api-javascript/README.md

 console.log(result.value === 2n)  // true
 ```

-In the above example, a script is uploaded through a string to the DolphinDB database for execution, and the execution result of the last statement `foo(1l, 1l)` is received.
+In the preceding example, a script is uploaded through a string to the DolphinDB database for execution, and the execution result of the last statement `foo(1l, 1l)` is received.

 `<DdbLong>` is used by TypeScript to infer the type of the return value